Large Scale Prediction with Decision Trees: CART and C4.5 methodology

-As mentioned earlier, regression trees are commonly constructed with Classification and Regression Trees (CART) \cite{breiman1984} methodology.
-The primary objective of CART is to find partitions of the predictor variables that produce minimal variance of the response values (i.e., minimal sum of squares error with respect to the average response values).
-Because of the computational infeasibility of choosing the best overall partition, decision trees with CART methodology are constructed in a greedy top down fashion (with a mere $ \calO(pn\log(n)) $ average case complexity) using a procedure in which a sequence of locally optimal splits recursively partitions the input space.
-We now describe the algorithm in further detail.
+As mentioned earlier, regression trees are commonly constructed with Classification and Regression Trees (CART) methodology.
+In the context of classification, one can use either CART or its contemporary counterpart, C4.5.
+For technical reasons that will be explained at the end of this section, we will focus on the latter methodology.
+While CART and C4.5 are algorithmically similar, they differ in important ways.
+The notable distinction lies in the criterion used to determine the split points, which turns out to be the key to their success for the predictive models we consider in \prettyref{sec:regression} and \prettyref{sec:classification}.
+In a nutshell, the objective of decision tree learning is to find partitions of the predictor variables that produce minimal empirical risk of the constant (average response) values over the partition.
+Because of the computational infeasibility of choosing the best overall partition, CART and C4.5 operate in a greedy, top down fashion (with a mere $ \calO(pN\log^2(N)) $ average-case complexity \citep[Section 5]{louppe2014understanding}) using a procedure in which a sequence of locally optimal splits recursively partition the input space.